phuckh17ng/99techteam_code_challenge/readme.md

-# 99Tech Code Challenge #1 #

 ## Problem 1:
-Time Spent: 15m
+- Time Spent: 15m
 ## Problem 2:
-Time spent: 2h
+- Time spent: 2h
-Techstack: Gemini, Vite, React, TailwindCss, React Hook Form, Zod.
+- Techstack: Gemini, Vite, React, TailwindCss, React Hook Form, Zod.
 ## Problem 3:
-Time spent: 1h
+- Time spent: 1h

+# 99Tech Code Challenge #1 #

 Note that if you fork this repository, your responses may be publicly linked to this repo.
 Please submit your application along with the solutions attached or linked.